 She was one of an estimated 230,000 people who died that day.
 We’ve all heard the numbers— three million Haitians affected; one million made homeless; 300,000 injured; 280,000 homes and buildings collapsed.
 Tent cities still brimming with countless people living the unthinkable.
 For those of us who are not on the ground in Haiti, these numbers seem surreal.
 Having been to Haiti to adopt Kyle and Owen, these numbers seem especially surreal… it is hard to imagine that place any more distraught and distressed than it had already been.
 The aftershocks of it ripple far and wide.
 And the numbers don’t do it justice.

-It seems like a day ago, and at the same time like a decade ago, (but not one year ago), that we told Kyle and Owen that a massive earthquake had struck their island.
-Snuggled up with them, in the warmth of our bed, with the morning light streaming through the windows, it was one of those profound moments in life where –cliché but true— time seems to stand still.
+It seems like a day ago, and at the same time like a decade ago, (but not one year ago), that I told Kyle and Owen that a massive earthquake had struck their island.
+Snuggled up with them, in the warmth of my bed, with the morning light streaming through the windows, it was one of those profound moments in life where –cliché but true— time seems to stand still.
 I can remember so vividly their huge brown eyes staring right into mine with a million questions on both sides, and yet it also feels like a blurry hazy semi-memory.
 I’m glad that I wrote about it on the blog (here), because otherwise I surely would have forgotten the details.
-It was only because Owen was so insistent in the days that followed that we finally gave in to his urging and decided to try to find out if he and Kyle’s birthmother was o.k.
+It was only because Owen was so insistent in the days that followed that I finally gave in to his urging and decided to try to find out if he and Kyle’s birthmother was o.k.

-We put the word out to a trusted source in Haiti, the director of Kyle and Owen’s orphanage, telling him that that we wanted to search.
-All that any of us knew was that she had been living in Cite Soleil, the same place where she had birthed, in inhumanely gruesome conditions, the unbelievably healthy infants that would become our twin boys.
+I put the word out to a trusted source in Haiti, the director of Kyle and Owen’s orphanage, telling him that that we wanted to search.
+All that any of us knew was that she had been living in Cite Soleil, the same place where she had birthed, in inhumanely gruesome conditions, the unbelievably healthy infants that would become my twin boys.
 No complex computer systems humming, no official documentation of the dead, no funerals or even proper disposal of human bodies that once gave life to others, no justice.
 None of that, but an on-the-ground spreading-of-word that rivals none.
 And it did not take long for us to hear the news.
 In a strange twist of fate – just another in a long series of impossible-seeming experiences that have taken place in the past six years of parenting our sons – I received the email on my iPhone while we were in New York City celebrating our 5th Adoption Day.
 While Haiti was suffering to the depths of which I cannot even fathom, we were on our way to see The Lion King on Broadway.
 I remember reading the email: “She didn’t make it.”
 She had died in the earthquake.
 I remember the feeling in my chest, like I couldn’t get a breath.
 I remember whispering the news in Braydon’s ear, and I remember our eyes locking in, trying to grasp the full meaning of this aftershock on our lives.

 Kyle and Owen are, as much as anyone can be at age six, at peace with their birthmother’s death.
 That is a gift for which we are eternally grateful.
 We took the time we needed to figure out how to best approach it with them; we told them in a way that conveyed dignity, faith, and ever-lasting love; we’ve processed it with them for the past year; and we’ve struggled with them, wrestling with what it all means, and working through the ripple effects of the aftershocks.
 But ultimately it is to Kyle and Owen’s credit, and theirs alone, that they’ve weathered yet another storm – this one an earth-shaking, ground-quaking, heart-stopping one.
 They have, once again, amazed us with their resiliency.
 While this resiliency never ceases to surprise me, there is also a part of me that thinks, “of course they have handled this so well, they are Haitian through and through“… they are part of a people-hood, a Diaspora, a heritage, a legacy of sheer brilliant stunning resiliency.
 If there could only be one word to describe the Haitian people, including my two sons, it would be resilient.